Russia's Putin orders government to stabilise retail fuel prices | Headlines

 Russia's Putin orders government to stabilise retail fuel prices

-While prices did initially ease on the local commodity exchange, they began to creep up again after some easing of the restrictions was announced over the weekend.
+Russian domestic fuel prices initially eased on the local commodity exchange, but began to creep up again after an easing of the restrictions was announced over the weekend.
 "The measures have been taken, but the prices are rising...
 The consumer needs a result," Putin said.
 "I'd ask you to react to events more promptly."

+The Kremlin has said the export ban will remain in place for as long as needed to stabilise the domestic market.
+Analysts have predicted the restrictions will last for a few weeks during harvesting, which increases fuel demand.

-Deputy Prime Minister Alexander Novak told Putin that the government has been considering additional measures.
-He said that there are proposals to restrict grey fuel exports and to raise fuel export duty to 50,000 roubles ($518.24) per ton from 20,000 roubles for resellers.
+Deputy Prime Minister Alexander Novak told Putin the government has been considering additional measures.
+He said that there are proposals to restrict "grey" fuel exports, or the purchase of oil products initially meant for domestic use and exported instead for a higher price, and to raise fuel export duty to 50,000 roubles ($518.24) per tonne from 20,000 roubles for resellers, or completely ban them from exports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)